 Class teachers inform the SLT as appropriate of any case of bullying.
 The senior member of staff will monitor the situation and follow up as appropriate to ensure that bullying has not resumed.
-The class teacher will also alert the Headteacher to any proven case of bullying via the completion of the school form which will be filed in the Headteacher's office.
+The class teacher will also alert the Headteacher to any proven case of bullying via the completion of a CPOMS incident report.